DavidSeptimus/angular-boot-archetype/README.md

 #### Important Considerations ####
-* This archetype is currently incompatible with the Intellij'a `New Project -> Maven -> Create from Achetype` wizard due to its use of an outdated version of maven-archetype-plugin.
+* This archetype is currently incompatible with the Intellij'a `New Project -> Maven -> Create from Achetype` wizard due to Intellij's use of an outdated version of maven-archetype-plugin.
 see: https://youtrack.jetbrains.com/issue/IDEA-206998
 * In order for the post-generate groovy script tasks to run successfully, maven, git, and npm need to be included in your system's `PATH` environment variable